ais-one/cookbook/BACKLOG.md

 ## Backlog

 For future product improvement
+- [chore] use monorepo when npm 7 is released ?
+- [example-vite] cypress e2e testing, vue-test-util & vite
+- CrudTable.vue
+  - select all (not working)
+  - header widths (to improve)
+  - csv upload (to implement)
+  - file upload column (to implement)
 - [example-vite] styling for custom build mwc-*
 - [frontend-i18n] node-polyglot
 - [backend-deployment] GKE, Kubernetes